eclipse-vertx/vertx-sql-client/vertx-pg-client/docker/postgres/README.md

 ### Configure the containers

-modify the content in the `docker-compose.yml`
+Modify the content in the `docker compose.yml`

 ### Run the containers

 ```
-> docker-compose up --build -V
+> docker compose up --build -V
 ```

 ### Run tests